Currency:USD $

 Paladin's burst rotation incorporates abilities like Holy Spirit, which has multiple potency applications depending on which proc—such as Divine Might or Requiescat—is active.
 Here's a quick overview of crucial mechanics that enhance burst potential:

-1. Using procked Holy Spirit effectively: Ensure the use of Holy Spirit with Divine Might or Requiescat procs to avoid wasting potential damage.
+1. Using procked Holy Spirit effectively: Use Holy Spirit with Divine Might or Requiescat procs to avoid wasting potential damage.
 This minimizes any negative impact on your burst damage while maximizing efficiency.

 2. Interchangeable burst combos: Paladins can deviate from the standard rotation order without penalty, allowing adaptability in response to the battle's demands.